OlivierLD/raspberry-coffee/RESTNavServer/README.md

 This include
 - Web pages (potentially hosted by the REST/HTTP server itself)
     - accessed by laptops, tablets, smart-phones
+    - those Web pages consume the REST Services exposed by the Server
 - Smart watches (REST enabled, as they all are)
 - `ESP8266` devices
 - etc...